yavar29/GenAI_Projects/YAVAR_ALTEREGO/README.md

    ```

 4. **Customize the knowledge base**
+   - Run `./setup_template.sh` to create template files
-   - Replace content in `kb/` directory with your own information
+   - Replace template content in `kb/` directory with your own information
    - Update `me/` folder with your personal profile data
+   - Remove `-template` suffix from customized files
    - Modify system prompts in `app/core/prompts.py` if needed

 5. **Run the application**